chukwumaokere/JavaScriptTrainingExercises/README.md

 3) Start coding and fixing.

 ## How to run tests
-- You can either run `npm test TestName` to run a specific test once. a
+- You can either run `npm test TestName` to run a specific test once.
 - - Example: `npm test SomePassingTest`
 - You can run it indefinitely so it can watch for your updates with `npm run test:watch TestName`.
 - - Example: `npm run test:watch SomePassingTest`